Variational Stochastic Gradient Descent for Deep Neural Networks

 There are various attempts to treat \textsc{SGD} as a probabilistic framework.
 For instance, \citet{mandt2017stochastic} presented an interesting perspective on how \textsc{SGD} can be used for approximate Bayesian posterior inference.
 Moreover, they showed how \textsc{SGD} relates to a stochastic differential equation (SDE), specifically, the Ornstein-Uhlbeck process.
-The idea of perceiving \textsc{SGD} as an SDE was further discussed in, e.g., \cite{yokoi2019bayesian} with interesting connections to stochastic gradient Langevin dynamics \cite{welling2011bayesian}.
-Another perspective was on the phrasing \textsc{SGD} as a Bayesian method either for sampling \cite{mingard2021sgd}, modeling parameter uncertainty for streaming data \cite{liu2024bayesian} or generalization \cite{smith2017bayesian}.
-A different approach uses linear Gaussian models to formulate the generation process of the noisy gradients and infer the hidden true gradient with Kalman filter or Bayesian filter, e.g., \cite{bittner2004kalman, vuckovic2018kalman, yang2021kalman}.
+The idea of perceiving \textsc{SGD} as an SDE was further discussed in, e.g., \citep{yokoi2019bayesian} with interesting connections to stochastic gradient Langevin dynamics \citep{welling2011bayesian}.
+Another perspective was on the phrasing \textsc{SGD} as a Bayesian method either for sampling \citep{mingard2021sgd}, modeling parameter uncertainty for streaming data \citep{liu2024bayesian} or generalization \citep{smith2017bayesian}.
+A different approach uses linear Gaussian models to formulate the generation process of the noisy gradients and infer the hidden true gradient with the Kalman filter or Bayesian filter, e.g. \citep{bittner2004kalman, vuckovic2018kalman, yang2021kalman}.
 In this paper, we propose to model dependencies between \textit{true} gradients and \textit{noisy} gradients through the Bayesian perspective using a novel framework.
 Our framework treats both quantities as random variables and allows efficient inference and incorporation of prior knowledge into the optimization process.
-A similar line of work is the natural gradient-based methods for Bayesian Inference where the optimizer uses natural gradients instead of Euclidean gradients~\citep{pmlr-v80-khan18a,osawa2019practical}.
-Our work can be considered orthogonal to this line of work, as they apply \textsc{Adam} to a Bayesian model for learning the variational parameters. \textsc{VSGD}, on the other hand, assumes a Bayesian model for the gradients themselves and may not necessarily be applied to a Bayesian inference problem.
+A similar line of work is the natural gradient-based methods for Bayesian Inference, where the optimizer uses natural gradients instead of Euclidean gradients~\citep{pmlr-v80-khan18a,osawa2019practical}. \upd{Our work is different from this line of work, as they apply \textsc{Adam} to learn the variational posteriors of the model. \textsc{VSGD}, on the other hand, learns a variational posterior for the gradients themselves and may not necessarily be applied to estimate the posterior of the model parameters.}